About "Health Research Institute"

-WebcastHealthcare reform: Five trends to watch as the Affordable Care Act turns five webcast - April 29, 2015
+WebcastHealthcare reform: Five trends to watch as the Affordable Care Act turns five - Webcast replay

 4/13/15 | Health Research Institute

-You are invited to join PwC for a complimentary webcast, Healthcare reform: Five trends to watch as the Affordable Care Act turns five, on Wednesday, April 29 at 12:00pm ET, where we will discuss five trends, both directly and indirectly influenced by the ACA, that have ignited transformation.
+You are invited to watch our recorded webcast, Healthcare reform: Five trends to watch as the Affordable Care Act turns five, where we will discuss five trends, both directly and indirectly influenced by the ACA, that have ignited transformation.